Iowa Wolves

 The Iowa Wolves are an American professional basketball team in the NBA G League based in Des Moines, Iowa, and are affiliated with the Minnesota Timberwolves.
-The Wolves play their home games at the Wells Fargo Arena and compete in the Western Conference of the NBA G League.
+The Wolves play their home games at the Casey's Center and compete in the Western Conference of the NBA G League.
 From 2007 to 2017, the team was known as the Iowa Energy in the NBA Development League (D-League) until being purchased and renamed by the Timberwolves.
 They broke the D-league attendance record on their first home game with 8,842 fans.
 They later set the record again in game two of the 2011 D-League Finals with an attendance of 14,036 fans.
 They won the 2011 D-League Finals, defeating the Rio Grande Valley Vipers two-games-to-one.

 History

 Formation

 On February 27, 2007, the D-League awarded an expansion team to Des Moines, Iowa, as one of the four expansion teams for the 2007–08 season.
 The team was owned and operated by Iowa Basketball, LLC, a local ownership group led by attorney Jerry Crawford and also including Gary Kirke, Sheldon Ohringer, Paul Drey, Michael Richards and Bruce Rastetter.
-The team would play their home games at the Wells Fargo Arena, parts of the Iowa Events Center.
+The team would play their home games at the Casey's Center, parts of the Iowa Events Center.
 The team later hired former Northern Iowa player Nick Nurse as the team's first head coach.

 The team initially held a naming contest for the team.
 The choices listed on their website were Corncobs, Maize, River Rats, Scarecrows, and Thoroughbreds.
 However, on June 29, 2007, the owners announced the name Iowa Energy, along with team colors and logos.
 The team logo was an orange basketball above the word "energy" and the team colors are purple, orange and red.
 Two NBA teams, the Chicago Bulls and the Miami Heat, were announced as the team's NBA affiliates.